edvisor-io/docs.edvisor.io/source/includes/_agency-api-guide.md

-# API Guide
+# Agency API Guide

-Detailed explanation and examples to using Edvisor Api
+Detailed explanation and examples to using Edvisor Api as an Agency

 ## Accessing the price of a course